 The Portuguese (NHR) Tax System for Foreigners

-Under the NHR program, individuals who have not been tax residents in Portugal for the previous five years and who apply for NHR status can benefit from either tax exemptions or a flat 20 percent tax rate on their foreign-sourced income for a ten-year period.
+Under the NHR program, individuals who have not been tax residents in Portugal for the previous five years and who apply for NHR status can benefit from either tax exemptions or a flat 20 percent tax rate on their foreign income for a ten-year period.
 This flat rate can apply to Portuguese-sourced income from self-employment or specific professions.

 The NHR rates are highly generous compared to regular Portuguese income tax rates of up to 48 percent.